interior-castle/nicomachean-ethics/book-3.md

 Aristotle ends inconclusively.
 What is choice?
 It's something involving the rational principle and thought.
 It's voluntary — but not all things voluntary are choices.
 He's defined it mostly by negation.

 ## Chapter 3

+Deliberation is the activity of a rational agent who is deciding between means to an end.
+Thus it falls under what is in our power and can be done.
+Not everything we can think about is an object of deliberation, only things we make choices about, things that might be brought about by our own efforts.
+Our deliberation assumes an end (and we don't deliberate about ends); what we have to decide on is the best means to attain the end we have in view.

+> Sokolowski: "Deliberation sorts out how the agent can bring the wishable from a distance to something 'near' that he can achieve here and now; it is practical thinking."

+> A[470]: "If a man should wish to deliberate about things that rarely happen, for instance, about the possible collapse of a stone bridge over which he must pass, he will never get anything done."

+## Chapter 4